maxszlichta/maxszlichta/README.md

 I'm interested in programming, game development, design, graphics, psychology, and mentoring.
 I'm currently studying at two universities simultaneously, which allows me to develop both hard and soft skills.

-At 42Warsaw, I'm learning programming in a peer-to-peer model, where I manage my own learning path.
+At 42Warsaw school, I'm learning programming in a peer-to-peer model, where I manage my own learning path.
 I focus on developing technical skills through individual and group projects (mostly in C/C++), solving complex problems in the IT environment, and networking with other programming enthusiasts.

 ##  <div align="center">![42proj](https://github.com/user-attachments/assets/8cf91713-452d-4d4e-a7f2-8585d1e74b36)</div>
 Here you will find completed projects from 42Warsaw by me: (Repositories coming soon!)